Archive for the ‘ The Unexplainable ’ Category

 A week later, while I was home working, my wife and kids went geocaching in Angelfire, NM and came across what promised to be a big cache.
 When they opened the box it was filled with business cards and bandages!
 They were all so disappointed.
 I then told my kids about what I did in CA to which my eldest said (without any prompting) “at least you left a cool bandaid.
 These weren’t like that.
 They were boring.”

 Nevertheless, I vowed never to leave something like a bandaid in a Geocache again.
 And certainly wouldn’t leave a business card.
-(What type of jerk does that?!
+(What type of person does that?!
 If I find your business card in a cache, I’ll call you to find out!!!)

 Happy Morning